 Join the Austin Symphony Orchestra and Chorus Austin for this annual performance of the holiday classic at Hyde Park Baptist Church.
 This night of musical magic will comfort you through its familiarity and fill you with the joy of rediscovery.
 Begin your winter celebrations with a performance full of rejoicing!

 Bring a new, unwrapped teddy bear to the Four Seasons Hotel for donation to local nonprofits, and stay for caroling, tea, and fireside story time with Santa.
 Also great for the little ones – or pretty much any baked-good enthusiast – the Gingerbread Village in the lobby features early-evening open houses throughout the holiday season, with cider, cookies, and elbow-rubbing with the talent (aka, pastry chefs and Santa).

 All decked out for the holidays, historic downtown Bastrop offers a variety of events throughout the season to keep the little ones – and the big ones – entertained.
-Highlights include the Christmas parade and the Christmas Wine Swirl.
+Highlights include the Lighted Christmas Parade and the Holiday Homes Tour.

 Leander rings in the season with a day of holiday activities for all ages, including the Old Town Rudolph Run 5K, Leander in Lights Parade, the HEB Snow Globe, activities for the kids, pictures with Santa, local school performances and entertainment, a food court, local vendors, and more

 This two-hour train trip hosted by the Austin Steam Train Association is so fun, even Mrs. Claus joins in.
 Parents get to enjoy kids enjoying story time, picture-taking with the Clauses, and all the hot cocoa they can handle for the duration of the trip.
 We mentioned the two-hour part, right?
 Tickets sell out fast.